sweetbbak/toru/README.md

 > feedback on the UI of toru is much appreciated.
 >
 > Currently tested on Linux, Mac and Windows
-> I would much appreciate someone reporting on the functionality on any BSD or Mac
+> I would much appreciate someone reporting on the functionality on any BSD, or any other niche device or architecture
 > Android with termux currently has UDP issues.
 Idk much about how android works

 ## Features